iOS17/i4Tools/README.md

-# i4Tools For iPhone, Windows, Mac(V3.11) How to Download and Install Guide.
-Alternatives and Change the Language - 3uTools
+# i4Tools For iPhone, Windows, Mac How to Download and Install Guide.
+Alternatives & Change the Language - 3uTools

 This guide will teach you how to download and install i4Tools on your Windows, Linux, and MAC PC.
 We will also cover installing AsTools from the App Store on your iPhone, iPad, or iPod Touch for free using the i4Tools Companion.